http://www.publicbroadcasting.net/krwg/news/news.newsmain/article/1/0/1697756/Regional/NMSU.Professor.Patents.Liquid.Organic.Fertilizer

 The concoction is convenient, because it can be mixed into drip

 irrigation systems without plugging the drip tapes.
-It also is an
+It also is

-crops.
-Using an alfalfa-based liquid organic fertilizer, since
+vegetable crops.
+Using an alfalfa-based liquid organic

-readily available, can reduce the cost to $300 an acre.
-It also
+chemicals and is readily available, can reduce the cost to $300

-can be applied multiple times to one field over one growing
+an acre.
+It also can be applied multiple times to one field over

-season.
+one growing season.

 Samani and NMSU recently received a patent for the liquid